noweh/twitter-api-v2-php/readme.md

 ### To Retweet
     use Noweh\TwitterApi\Retweet;

-You have to add your account ID in settings for Oauth1.0a
+You have to add your account ID in settings to Retweet

     $settings['account_id']